-As a backup provider, Rewind understands the value of keeping your data secure as it is the backbone of your business operations.
-Taking steps to ensure your data is safe while using the Internet is also extremely important!
-Using a Virtual Personal Network (VPN) can provide that peace of mind that your data is protected from outsiders looking in.
+As a backup provider, Rewind understands the value of keeping your data secure.
+We know that data is the backbone of your business operations.
+Taking steps to ensure your data is safe while using the Internet is also extremely important.
+Using a Virtual Personal Network (VPN) can provide that peace of mind and protect your data from outsiders looking in.

-A Virtual Private Network (VPN) allows you to use the Internet securely by directing your connection through a server, hiding your data and online activity.
+A Virtual Private Network (VPN) allows you to securely use the Internet by directing your connection through server locations while hiding your data and online activity.

 How Does a VPN Work?